 “The costuming process begins with a period of careful research, using a variety of reference works, to ensure both realism and authenticity.
 Once the miniature doll’s persona is decided I can then begin selecting the correct materials to clothe him or her.
 I use only the finest lace and silks and am constantly on the look out for special miniature dress making fabrics.

-Georgina began making porcelain miniature dolls in 2006 but her interest in miniatures goes back much further: “My first dolls’ house was made by my father when I was six years old and was a source of much childhood enjoyment.
+Georgina is constantly asked how she "got into miniatures".
+She begins by describing her first dolls' house (made by her father) as: "a source of much childhood enjoyment.
 Other dolls’ houses followed and I began dressing miniature dolls for my own dolls’ house in 2000.
 Several years later I took the plunge and purchased a kiln and moulds to begin making the entire doll from scratch.”